Filing Your Return -> Stocks and Bonds -> Small Business Income Tax -> Foreign Asset Reporting - Form T1135

 Once you're over the $100,000 Canadian $ cost of foreign investments which could be reported in category 7, you'll also need to know the maximum market value in Canadian $ during the year for your foreign securities with each securities dealer.
 As indicated previously, the maximum during the year may be based on the maximum month-end market value.
 On Form T1135 it indicates that the average exchange rate for the year should be used to calculate the highest market value during the year, and the year end exchange rate should be used for the year end market value.
 In order to complete the form easily each year, set up a worksheet (electronic or on paper) where you record the month-end market value in US$ during the year.
 Then at year end, apply the average rate for the year to each of these month-end values to determine the highest market value in Canadian $.
 For the year end value, use the year end exchange rate, to convert to Canadian $.
 You can get the average and year-end exchange rate for conversion from either the Bank of Canada or the Pacific Exchange Rate Service.

 Sometimes it is not evident what country code should be used for a foreign based trust or corporation.
 The instructions on the T1135 indicate that it is the country of residence.
 Logically, this would be the country where the business is based.
+To quote from Question 83 of the CPA Canada T1135 Questions and Answers re country reporting, "Investments within a Canadian mutual fund are not relevant to Form T1135.
+The residency of the mutual fund or exchange traded fund itself is the country of the investment".
 As with American Depositary Receipts, If you are not sure of the country code, your brokerage should hopefully be able to provide this information.

 American Depositary Receipts (ADRs)